“Time is what prevents everything from happening at once.” John Archibald Wheeler

-Like a shadow in the night, the 6th anniversary of my humble blog came and passed.
+Like a shadow in the night, another anniversary of my humble blog came and passed.
 At the last minute, an opportunity to photograph a beautifully intimate wedding on Maui serendipitously came into my life.
 And to think I’d never been to Hawaii in my life and honestly wondered if I was the only person who’d never been there.
 Another opportunity arrived to travel back to Maui and teach a natural lighting class as part of the very intensive Tropical Island Boot Camp for Creative Photography.
 Getting the proper permits to shoot from the Hawaii Film Commission alone, took a month.

 The workshop was born from the sweat and passion of Maui photographer Randy Jay Braun— an 8 day workshop with a small number of inspired and creative photographers.
 A lifetime of friendships from an amazing 8 days of grueling challenges.
 That trip alone added 3,700 images to my hard drive.

 What else has been happening?
-Well, for the past several years, I’ve been honored to be part of the prerelease beta testing for Adobe Photoshop.
+Well, for the past several years, I’ve been honored to be part of the prerelease professional community for Adobe Photoshop.
 Starting with Photoshop CS, I’ve been involved with Photoshop CS2/CS3/CS4 and the recent release of Adobe Photoshop CS5.
 A year of testing, squashing bugs and feature development ended in May.
 I’m also proud of a collaboration with Adobe Senior Creative Director Russell Brown that resulted in a new Adobe Watermark Panel for CS5.
 It’s been a lot of late nights sitting in front of my computer, watching one day pass into another.

 Then wedding season hit full force.
 Like every other business in this economy, times are slow.
 However, the couples I’ve been blessed to work with this year are easily some of the best in my career.
 Not only because of where I’m at with the expression of my art, but for who they are as people.
 Needless to say, finding the desire to blog has been difficult.
 I follow a lot of blogs and my interest has been waning.
 My efforts only felt like I was adding to the noise.